 - as part of a traditional academic class (English or Social Studies, for example)

 We also have some another model that works - a standalone youth council led by a moderator.
 The Northern Kentucky Youth Advisory Board and the Parma Youth Council are two examples.
 They bring students from different high schools together on a monthly basis, and these students implement our program during their meetings.

 Since 2008, the student philanthropy model has been tested in each of these different ways, and IT WORKS.
 It works well at all grade levels (8 - 12), as a one time experience or as a program that students can join year after year, and it touches the lives of young men as well as young women.
-This year, fifty-eight Cincinnati, Dayton, Perry (OH), and Northern Kentucky high schools participate in our program.
-Nearly 3,000 students are being directly touched by the power of philanthropy, and another 7,000 are being exposed to our program at their schools.
+This year nearly 95 schools will participate in our program.
+Over 4,000 students are being directly touched by the power of philanthropy, and another 10,000 are being exposed to our program at their schools.

-If you are interested in learning more about the Student Philanthropy Program or would like to have the program introduced at your favorite high school, please contact Todd Forman (Program Director) at firstname.lastname@example.org, Kelly Collison (Executive Director) at email@example.com, or Roger Grein (Founder) at firstname.lastname@example.org.
+If you are interested in learning more about the Student Philanthropy Program or would like to have the program introduced at your favorite high school or middle school, please contact Director of Programs Alison Kaufman (firstname.lastname@example.org), Executive Director Kelly Collison (email@example.com), or President/Founder Roger Grein at firstname.lastname@example.org.
 If you are a high school teacher and would like to apply to be a part of our program, visit our School Application page.